-Granada is a Spanish city, capital of the province of the same name, in the autonomous community of Andalusia, Spain.
-It is a very turistic city and one of the most popular destinations for European university students in the Erasmus program.
+- Granada is a Spanish city, capital of the province of the same name in the autonomous community of Andalusia, Spain.
+It is a very touristic city and one of the most popular destinations for European university students under the Erasmus programme.

-After the Alps, Sierra Nevada is the highest mountain in western Europe.
+- After the Alps, the Sierra Nevada is the highest mountain range in Western Europe.

-Up until it was designated as a Monument in 1870, the Alhambra was a palace for the Nazari muslim dinasty, a Christian Royal House and a military fortress among others.
+- Until it was listed as a Monument in 1870, the Alhambra was, among other things, a palace for the Muslim Nazari dynasty, a Christian royal residence and a military fortress.
 The Alhambra is the most visited monument in Spain.

 More exercises to practice Modal verbs:

 Visit the British council’s Grammar resources: Modals – deductions about the present | LearnEnglish (britishcouncil.org)